 Made Use of “Wires”

-Issues To Consider In This RICO/SEO Lawsuit
+Legalities To Consider In This SEO RICO Case

-These days, it all about information, baby!
+These days, information rules.
 Trade secrets are a vital vein of the online marketing industry.
-As such, Seikaly & Stewart’s insinuation that TRI purposefully “[cloaked] their schemes in allegations of ‘trade secrets’ to avoid the balance of the scheme from coming to light” is (with all due respect) at worst, a reach, at best, naïve.
+As such, Smith & Smith’s insinuation that Acme purposefully “[cloaked] their schemes in allegations of ‘trade secrets’ to avoid the balance of the scheme from coming to light” is (with all due respect) at worst, a reach, at best, naïve.

 Hyperlinks & The Law